-The read/write NACH high-byte register (address=03h) and the read-only NACL low-byte register (address=17h) are the main gas gauging register for the bq2010.
+The read/write NACH high-byte register (address=03h) and the read-only NACL low-byte register (address=17h) are the main gas gauging register for the bq2012.
 The NAC registers are incremented during charge actions and decremented during discharge and self-discharge actions.
 The correction factors for charge/discharge efficiency are applied automatically to NAC.

-On reset, if $PROG_6 = Z$ or low, NACH and NACL are cleared to 0; if $PROG_6 =$ high, NACH = PFC and NACL = 0.
-When the bq2010 detects a valid charge, NACL resets to 0.
-Writing to the NAC registers affects the available charge counts and, therefore, affects the bq2010 gas gauge operation.
+On reset, if $PROG_6 = Z$ or low, NACH and NACL are cleared to 0; if $PROG_6 = high$, NACH = PFC and NACL = 0.
+When the bq2012 detects a valid EDV1, NACH and NACL are reset to 0.
+Writing to the NAC registers affects the available charge counts and, therefore, affects the bq2012 gas gauge operation.
 Do not write the NAC registers to a value greater than LMD.